 The Chilean winery 50 kilometers southwest of Santiago de Chile was founded in 1882 by the Basque immigrant Don Francisco Undurraga Vicuña (born 1855).
 Three years later, he planted the first vines.
 As the first winery in Chile

-were exported by the company from 1903 to the United States.
-In 1995 huge investments were made in winery and new plantings of vines.
-The wine cellar contains 3,000 barrels.
-The company is still in family ownership, butler is Max Undurraga.
+From 1903 the company exported wines to the USA.
+In 1995 huge investments in winery and new planting of vines took place.
+The wine cellar has 3,000 barrels.
+The company is still family-owned, the cellar master is Max Undurraga.
 The vineyards in the fields Colchagua

-cover over 1,000 hectares of vineyards.
-There are two wineries each in the two areas.
-It produces a variety of wines from Cabernet Sauvignon, Carmenère, Chardonnay, Gewürztraminer, Merlot, Pinot Noir, Riesling, Sauvignon Blanc, Semillon and Syrah.
-They are marketed in the Espumosos (Sparkling Wines), Reserva (Altazor, Bodega de Familia, Founder's Collection, Latest Harvest, Viejo Roble) and Varietal lines.
-The Varietals are partly bottled (Cabernet Sauvignon, Chardonnay, Merlot, Pinot Noir, Riesling) in bocksbeutel-like bottles (Caramanyola = canteen).
-Every year around 2.5 million boxes of wine are produced, of which 60% are exported to 50 countries.
+comprise over 1,000 hectares of vineyards.
+There are two wineries in each of the two areas.
+A large number of wines from Cabernet Sauvignon, Carmenère, Chardonnay, Gewürztraminer, Merlot, Pinot Noir, Riesling, Sauvignon Blanc, Sémillon and Syrah are produced.
+They are marketed in the Espumosos (sparkling wines), Reserva (Altazor, Bodega de Familia, Founder's Collection, Latest Harvest, Viejo Roble = barrique maturation) and Varietals lines.
+Some of the varietals (Cabernet Sauvignon, Chardonnay, Merlot, Pinot Noir, Riesling) are bottled in buckets-like bottles (Caramanyola = canteen).
+Around 2.5 million boxes of wine are produced annually, 60% of which are exported to 50 countries.